-Area of emphasis / critical accounting policy Critical accounting policy?
+Area of emphasis/critical accounting policy Critical accounting policy?
 (Note 1) Ernst & Young comments on quality and application of accounting policy, significant estimates, financial statement disclosures and related matters Investments The County values investments at amortized cost less any amounts allowed to reflect a permanent decline in value.
-If the fair value of investments is less than cost, the County must assess whether the impairment is considered other-than-temporary and, if so, recognize the other-than-temporary impairment in the statement of operations. ✓ We verified the cost and market value of investments through external confirmation and reviewed management's assessment of market value for potential impairment.
+If the fair value of investments is less than cost, the County must assess whether the impairment is considered other-than-temporary and, if so, recognize the other-than-temporary impairment in the statement of operations.
+We verified the cost and market value of investments through external confirmation and reviewed management's assessment of market value for potential impairment.
+During the year, management identified that investment income on certain bonds purchased in 2013 was being incorrectly recorded, resulting in an overstatement of previous years income of \$1.04M.
+Management adjusted this prior period error in 2022 resulting in an understatement of 2022 the annual surplus.
+As this amount is immaterial, we have recorded its effect on the schedule of uncorrected misstatements below.
 Based on our testing the County's investments are appropriately recorded and in compliance with the investment policy.
-Expenses, and cut-off of year-end transactions In accordance with PSAS, expenses must be recorded in the period in which they are incurred, not in the period in which cash is paid.
-The County's policies related to the recording of expenses are appropriate under PSAS and consistent with those applied by other Alberta municipalities.
+Expenses, and cut-off of year-end transactions In accordance with PSAS, expenses must be recorded in the period in which they are incurred, not in the period in which cash is paid. ► The County's policies related to the recording of expenses are appropriate under PSAS and consistent with those applied by other Alberta municipalities.
 Policies are unchanged from those applied last year.
-Based on our testing of expenses and other audit procedures related to transactions occurring subsequent to the year end, we did not identify any issues related to recorded expenses and cut-off.
+(Cont'd)